-We start our experiment by characterizing the properties of bare \ch{NbSe2} flakes, similar to those found on each side of the \ch{NbSe2/NiPS3/NbSe2} vdW junction.
+We start our experiment by characterizing the properties of bare \ch{NbSe2} flakes.
 From these measurements, we have determined superconducting critical temperatures of $T_c^{\ch{NbSe2}} \approx 6-7$\,K, and critical currents of $I_c^{\ch{NbSe2}} \sim 0.1-1$\,mA at $T = 2$\,K, consistent with the behavior of few-layer \ch{NbSe2} (see Supplemental Material).
 We have then measured $V(I)$ and $dV(I)/dI$ across the vdW junction as a function of temperature, $T$.
 A non-hysteretic, dissipationless supercurrent branch can be clearly identified (see Fig.~\ref{fig1}c), displaying a switching current, $I_s$, of approximately 230 nA at $T = 0.3$\,K. The switching current gradually lowers with increasing temperature until it is fully suppressed at a critical temperature for the junction $T_{c}^{j} \gtrsim 4$\,K. We note here that $I_s$ is 3-4 orders of magnitude lower than $I_c^{\ch{NbSe2}}$, indicating that the supercurrent goes through the \ch{NiPS3} barrier.
 The normal-state resistance of the junction, $R_n \approx 200\Omega$, is taken as the zero-bias $dV/dI$ at $T = 5$\,K and allows us to estimate the characteristic voltage, $V_c = I_sR_n \approx 46\,\mu$V, which is much smaller than the superconducting gap of \ch{NbSe2}, $\Delta \sim 1$\,meV \cite{Dvir_NatComm2018}.
-In addition, by estimating the junction area, $A$, to be $\approx$ 28\,$\mu$m$^2$, we obtain $\rho = R_nA \approx 5600\,\Omega \mu$m$^2$ and $J_s = I_s/A \approx 0.8$\,A/cm$^2$, which are consistent with a not very transparent junction and are comparable with values reported, for example, for \ch{NbSe2} junctions with vdW FI barriers of \ch{Cr2Ge2Te6} with thickness between 6 and 10\,nm \cite{kang_van_2022}.
+In addition, by estimating the junction area, $A$, to be $\approx$ 28\,$\mu$m$^2$, we obtain $\rho = R_nA \approx 5600\,\Omega \mu$m$^2$ and $J_s = I_s/A \approx 0.8$\,A/cm$^2$, which are consistent with a not very transparent junction.
+The found values are comparable with the ones reported in, for example, \ch{NbSe2} junctions with 6-10\,nm vdW FI barriers of \ch{Cr2Ge2Te6} \cite{kang_van_2022}.

 Despite the apparent low-transmission behavior of the junction, the temperature dependence of $I_s$ in our device is not well captured by the Ambegaokar-Baratoff relation~\cite{AB-formula, *AB-formula_err}.
-Upon closer inspection, we have concluded that the trend of $I_s(T)$ is more intricate and cannot be adjusted by simple models with only a few fitting parameters.
+The trend of $I_s(T)$ is intricate and cannot be adjusted by simple models with only a few fitting parameters.
 The results of this analysis are reported in the Supplemental Material.